pond/dnd/party_riglan/playlists/campaign_4/part_4.md

 * (Regret Nothing) Battle In The No Man's Land: Ignatia And The Chimera / A Spectre Of Lizzy
 * (Genshin) Lone Drifter: The Divination Of Teresiel In The Chimera's Parade Ground - "She's Alive!"
 * (Genshin) The Comrades' Ambush: The Reluctant Spectre's Revenge Against Bastian
-* (Ori) Amelioration: Convincing The Hobgoblins To Leave; Sky Writing - Call Upon The Druids
+* (Ori Will Of The Wisps) Amelioration: Convincing The Hobgoblins To Leave; Sky Writing - Call Upon The Druids
 * (Orville) System Searching: Reunited

 ### Chapter 2: Inferno